yelangsung/Drone-s-PID/README.md

 - Integrate a "Drone system" into the Folding Gear Modular Robot to create a drone robot capable of flying in situations with obstacles.
 - --> Developing the drone’s PID control system by incorporating ultrasonic, pressure, and IMU sensors.
-- Challenges Faced: While the drone control was successful, implementing a drone with sufficient output to handle the weight of the Folding Gear Modular Robot proved to be difficult due to its heaviness.
+- Challenges Faced: While the drone control was successful, implementing a drone with sufficient output to handle the weight of the Folding Gear Modular Robot was difficult due to its heaviness.